Oku-Code/void-linux-guide/void-setup-guide.md

     - `UEFI_UUID=$(blkid -s UUID -o value /dev/sdx1)`
     - `ROOT_UUID=$(blkid -s UUID -o value /dev/sdx2)`

-> Remember sdx or nvme0n1px is your partition
+> Remember sdx or nvme0n1px or the letter that linux assign to your disk is your partition

 2. Use the cat command to create the fstab file